 How often should I test for radon?

-It is advised that you have your home tested for radon every two years, or more regularly if you have made any changes to your home’s foundation or ventilation system.
+Test your home for radon every two years, or more often if you’ve altered the foundation or ventilation.
 Radon is a radioactive gas that can cause lung cancer.
 If you are buying or selling a house, it is critical that you get the property tested for radon.

 Final Words

-In conclusion, getting rid of radon in your house is essential for safeguarding your health as well as the health of the people you care about the most in your life.
+In conclusion, eliminating radon from your home is vital for protecting your health and the health of your loved ones.
 Radon in high concentrations can be dangerous, thus it is essential to take preventative measures as soon as possible.
-The first thing you should do is get your house checked for radon levels; if the results show that there is a high concentration, it is essential to work with a qualified radon mitigation contractor to get rid of the radon in your house.
+First, test your home for radon levels.
+If high levels are detected, hire a qualified radon mitigation contractor to eliminate the radon.

-You can guarantee that your house is a healthy and secure place to live by following these measures, which will allow you to do so.
+By following these measures, you can ensure your home is healthy and safe.
 Keep in mind that radon is a sneaky killer; thus, you shouldn’t put off taking action until it’s too late.